dgrebb/ASCII-Comment-Snippets/readme.md

 ##Usage

+Turning off word wrap is a good idea.

 Each snippet begins with "c" for comment, namespacing the snippets a bit.
 If you're about to write a section of CSS for typography, you can do ctypography, ctypo, cfont or cfonts, then hit tab.
 As fantastic Ascii comment will be dropped into your code.

 ##Snippets